flightplanjs/scratchpad/README.md

 ### Local Dev Services

-#### Mailcatcher
+#### mailhog

-For local development this startkit has a full mailcatcher instance setup in the docker compose stack.
+For local development this startkit has a full mailhog instance setup in the docker compose stack.

-Visit https://mail.result-app.local to use the mailcatcher UI.
+Visit https://mail.result-app.local to use the mailhog UI.

 To send mail from your host machine use `0.0.0.0:1025`.